Ground (Dzogchen): Explication

-Thus in Dzogchen, the basis is a pure empty consciousness which is what needs to be recognized to achieve awakening.
+Thus in Dzogchen, the basis is a pure empty consciousness, the recognition of which is 'awakening'.
 According to Smith, The Illuminating Lamp declares that in Ati Yoga, pristine consciousness is a mere consciousness that apprehends primordial liberation and the generic basis as the ultimate."
 In other words, spiritual knowledge in Dzogchen is recognizing one's basis.

 Since the basis transcends time, any temporal language used to describe it (such as "primordial", "original" and so on) is purely conventional and does not refer to an actual point in time, but should be understood as indicating a state in which time is not a factor.
 According to Smith, "placing the original basis on a temporal spectrum is therefore a didactic myth."

 The basis also is not to be confused with the "all-basis" (Tib. ཀུན་གཞི་ kun gzhi) or with the fundamental store consciousness (Tib. ཀུན་གཞི་རྣམ་པར་ཤེས་པ་ kun gzhi rnam par shes pa), since these are both samsaric modes of consciousness.
 Other terms used to describe the basis include unobstructed (མ་འགགས་པ་ ma 'gags pa), universal (ཀུན་ཁྱབ་ kun khyab) and omnipresent.

 The basis is also associated with the term Dharmatā, defined as follows: "Dharmatā, original purity, is free from all proliferation.
 Since it is unaffected by ignorance, it is free from all obscurations."
 According to Smith, describing the basis as “great original purity” (ཀ་ནས་དག་པ་ཆེན་པོ་ ka nas dagpa chenpo or ཀ་དག་ "ka dag") is the only description which is held to be flawless according to various Dzogchen Tantras.

 The basis is also associated with the primordial or original Buddhahood, also called Samantabhadra, which is said to be beyond time and space itself.
 Hence, Buddhahood is not something to be gained, but it is an act of recognizing what is already immanent in all sentient beings.
 This view of the basis stems from the Indian Buddha-nature theory according to Pettit.
 Tibetan authors like Longchenpa and Jigme Lingpa specifically linked the Dzogchen view of the basis with Buddha-nature or sugatagarbha (especially as it is found in the Ratnagotravibhāga).